Workout Tank Fabric Setup

 Quick Answer

-Workout tanks fail when fabric is chosen for “feel” instead of performance.
+Workout tanks fail when fabric is chosen for feel instead of performance.

-• Fabrics turning transparent under sweat
+• Fabric turning transparent under sweat

 • Necklines stretching after wash